hack-rpi/HackRPI-Website2023/README.md

 6. **Push and Create a Pull Request:**
    - Push your branch to GitHub using GitHub Desktop.
    - Then, visit the repository on GitHub's website and create a pull request.
+Write a description of the changes in the comment, and paste any relevant images showcasing updates.
 Our team will review, provide feedback, or merge your changes.